-Data provided by the Tennessee Career Information Delivery System. http://www.tcids.tbr.edu/ Salaries are not guaranteed.
+Data provided by the Tennessee Career Information Delivery System. http://tcids.tbr.edu/ Salaries are not guaranteed.

 Jackson State Community College is accredited by the Southern Association of Colleges and Schools.
-The Associate of Applied Science in Business Studies is accredited by the Association of Collegiate Business Schools and Programs.
+The Associate of Applied Science in Business Studies is accredited by the Accreditation Council for Business Schools and Programs.